ricgir/Intelligent-Process-Automation/README.md

 # Intelligent-Process-Automation

 ## Overview
-This project automates the extraction and processing of invoice data from invoice images.
-It utilizes **Pytesseract** to extract text from invoice images (PNG, JPG, JPEG).
+This project automates the extraction and processing of invoice data from invoice images and PDFs.
+It utilizes **Pytesseract** to extract text from invoice images (PNG, JPG, JPEG) and **pdfplumber** to extract text from PDFs.
 The extracted text is then passed to the **Gemini-1.5-Pro** model via the Gemini API, which processes the text and structures the information into a JSON format.
-The structured data is subsequently stored in a **PostgreSQL** database (`invoice_db`) within the `invoices` table.
+The structured data is subsequently stored in a **PostgreSQL** database deployed on **Railway** (`railway`) within the `invoices` table.
 The entire application runs within a **Python virtual environment** (`invoice virtual environment`) to ensure dependency isolation and maintainability.

 ## Features
 - Extracts text from invoice images using **Pytesseract**.
+- Extracts text from PDF invoices using **pdfplumber**.
 - Processes and structures extracted text into JSON using **Gemini-1.5-Pro**.
-- Stores structured invoice data in a **PostgreSQL** database.
+- Stores structured invoice data in a **PostgreSQL** database deployed on **Railway**.
 - Runs within a Python virtual environment for better dependency management.
 ---